owncloud/ocis/docs/architecture/posixfs-storage-driver.md

 ## Setup

-This describes the steps to use the Joint Access Storage Driver storage driver with Infinite Scale.
+This describes the steps to use the Posix FS Storage Driver storage driver with Infinite Scale.

 It is possible to use different storage drivers in the same Infinite Scale installation.
-For example it is possible to set up one space running on Joint Access Storage Driver while others run Decomposed FS.
+For example it is possible to set up one space running on Posix FS Storage Driver while others run Decomposed FS.

 ### Prerequisites

-To use the Joint Access Storage Driver, the following prerequisites have to be fulfilled:
+To use the Posix FS Storage Driver, the following prerequisites have to be fulfilled:

 1. There must be storage available to store meta data and blobs, available under a root path.
 1. When using inotify, the storage must be local on the same machine.
 Network mounts do not work with inotify. `inotifywait` needs to be installed.